LAStools/LAStools/bin/lasinfo_README.md

 particular directory.
 These options are especially useful in batch mode such as:

-lasinfo -i *.laz -otxt -odir ..\reports -odix _info -cores 3
+lasinfo64 -i *.laz -otxt -odir ..\reports -odix _info -cores 3

 The tool can also be used to modify various other entries in the header as described below.
 This needs to be done with care